Kemosabe2911/Nodejs-chatapp/README.md

 # Nodejs-chatapp
-A ChatApp using nodejs ad socket.io
+A ChatApp using nodejs and socket.io